Variance-based uncertainty relations: Introduction

 \section{Abstract}

-It is hard to overestimate the fundamental importance of uncertainty relations in quantum mechanics.
-In this work, I propose \emph{state-independent} variance-based uncertainty relations for \emph{arbitrary} observables in both finite and infinite dimensional spaces.
-We recover the Heisenberg uncertainty principle as a special case.
-By studying examples, we find that the lower bounds provided by our new uncertainty relations are optimal or near-optimal.
-I illustrate the uses of our new uncertainty relations by showing that they eliminate one common obstacle in a sequence of well-known works in entanglement detection, and thus make these works much easier to access in applications.
+Uncertainty relations are fundamental in quantum mechanics.
+Here I propose state-independent variance-based uncertainty relations for two or more arbitrary observables in finite dimensional spaces.
+The uncertainty relations provide near-optimal lower bounds in some typical examples, and are useful for entanglement detection.

-\section{introduction}
+\section{Introduction}

-Without classical analogue, the uncertainty principle is one of the most fundamental ideas of quantum mechanics, and underlies many conceptual differences between classical and quantum theories.
-Uncertainty relations express the fact by rigorous inequalities that non-commuting observables can not be simultaneously measured to arbitrarily high precision.
-They have applications in many areas both inside and outside quantum mechanics, such as entanglement detection \cite{Horodecki, GuhneToth, Hofmann, Hofmann2, Guhne2, Kothe, Wang, Samuelsson, Zhang, Huang, *Huang2}, quantum cryptography \cite{Gisin, FOCS, *Damgard}, and signal processing \cite{Massar, Tao}.
+Uncertainty relations are fundamental in quantum mechanics, underlying many conceptual differences between classical and quantum theories.
+They reveal by rigorous inequalities that incompatible observables cannot be measured to arbitrarily high precision simultaneously.
+They are useful in many areas related or even unrelated to quantum mechanics: entanglement detection \cite{HHHH09, GT09, HT03, Hua10, Hua10E}, quantum cryptography \cite{WW10}, signal processing \cite{CT06}, etc.